 Pay income into your account

-Money is set aside to pay your bills
+Money is set aside for your bills

-The rest is transferred to your card
+The rest goes on your card

 By managing your bills and other essentials every month, we can make sure you stick to the terms of your Individual Voluntary Arrangement.